Tag Archives: Bar Life

 an Irish breakfast

-I prefer the good old Irish bars of yonder year; dark brooding places, a bit dodgy, an atmosphere of aggression in the air, with horse racing non stop on the TV, old men in the corner ranting away to nobody in particular, no music blaring out except for the Dubliners on an endless loop, and when it hits a certain hour the madness begins, but always when would that madness begin?
-And the toilets?
-Ha, well better not go there!
+I prefer the good old Irish bars of yesteryear—dark, brooding places with a hint of dodginess.
+An air of aggression lingered, with horse racing non-stop on the TV and old men ranting away in the corner.
+No blaring music, just the Dubliners on an endless loop.
+And when a certain hour hit, the madness began—but when exactly?
+As for the toilets?
+Ha, best not go there!

 pub toilet